Cloudxtreme/cash-flow/README.md

-Cash Flow
+CashFlow
 ========================

 A simple interface for creating and managing Stripe subscriptions.
 Stripe is awesome, but it's not possible to use out of the box to start charges clients (you need a domain and payment interface).
-This is mean to be a simple solution, perfect for freelancers who need to sign up customers for a recurring plan.
+CashFlow is a simple solution, perfect for freelancers who need to sign up customers for a recurring plan.
 Simply clone and setup your own payment app.

 Getting Started
 ----------------